YiChiang12/bellabeat_case_study/docs/step4_analyze/step4_analyze.md

 # Step 4: Analyze

-This step focuses on analyzing the cleaned and aggregated Fitbit data to uncover trends and behaviors that can guide Bellabeat's marketing strategy.
+This step focuses on analyzing the cleaned Fitbit data to uncover trends and behaviors that can guide Bellabeat's marketing strategy.

 ---